-Enable Auto The Auto Channel Scan setting can be selected to allow the DIR-605 to choose the channel with the least amount of interference.
+Channel Scan: the DIR-601 to choose the channel with the least amount of interference.

-Wireless Channel: Indicates the channel setting for the DIR-605.
-By default the channel is set to 6.
+Wireless Indicates the channel setting for the DIR-601.
+By default Channel: the channel is set to 6.
 The Channel can be changed to fit the channel setting for an existing wireless network or to customize the wireless network.
 If you enable Auto Channel Scan, this option will be greyed out.